 Upon receipt of the examiner's report, the Council must consider the examiner's recommendations and respond to each.
-It must also come to a view whether the Proposals meet the Basic Conditions.
+It is also only at this point that the Council must come to a view whether the proposals meet the Basic Conditions.